-From Dan on September 3rd, 2008 in Air Conditioning & Heating, Green Remodeling
+From Dean Dowd on September 03, 2008 in Air Conditioning & Heating

 Air conditioning is like a friend to many of us.
 Summertime heat waves so often feel like tidal waves crashing at our front steps that we’ll do just about anything to keep them from getting in.
 Usually we rely on air conditioning to do the trick, and it works hard, pumping cool air constantly until it finds the comfort zone.
 Yet, in a way, air conditioners are like people; when they work that hard all the time they get worn down, they don’t work as well and they need a little TLC at the end of the day.
 Keeping your air conditioner healthy keeps your air healthy, your spirits high, and your energy bills low.
 Here are some tips for a healthy AC system:

 - If your current air conditioner is old, look into replacing it with a new, more efficient model.
 Not to knock an old friend, but even air conditioners have a retirement age.

 - Examine and clean the filter regularly (about once a month).
 Change the filter as necessary.
 This is a staple in AC maintenance and is vital to the healthy functioning of your system.

 - Try a programmable thermostat.
 They allow you to program your heating and cooling systems according to your schedule, save you money, and are often tax deductible.